-Lightfall was supposed to be arriving in 2022, but that could have changed now.
-Be sure to check our article about The Witch Queen, delayed to 2022, here.
+Lightfall was supposed to be arriving in 2022, but that could have changed now after The Witch Queen was delayed.

 The Witch Queen was intended for 2021, but has been delayed until 2022 - likely pushing Lightfall back, too.